Tilicho Lake Trek - 9 Days

 Tilicho Lake Trek is a popular trekking route in Nepal, located in the Annapurna region.
 The trek leads trekkers to Tilicho Lake, the highest lake in Nepal at an altitude of 4,919 meters.
 Tilicho Lake is a stunning turquoise colored lake which is fed by glacial meltwater from the northern faces of Annapurna and Thorong Peak.
 The lake is not only incredibly beautiful, but it is also an important geographic and cultural area within the Annapurna region.

 The trek to Tilicho Lake is usually completed as a side trek off from the classic Annapurna Circuit Trek.
 Annapurna Circuit with Tilicho Lake Trek is one of the most popular treks to do in Nepal.
-The Tilicho lake trail usually allows trekkers to witness not only Tilicho Lake along the trail, but also the views of majestic peaks like Annapurna II, III, IV, and Gangapurna, and to Tilicho Peak beyond.
+The Tilicho Lake trail usually allows trekkers to witness not only Tilicho Lake along the trail, but also the views of majestic peaks like Annapurna II, III, IV, and Gangapurna, and to Tilicho Peak beyond.
 Overall, the trek makes for a really unique offering of high-altitude lakes and alpine scenery.

 The Tilicho Lake trek is well known as one of the world's famous trekking routes, not only because of its height but also because of its approachability via established trekking routes.
 As one of the most famous treks in Nepal, it attracts trekkers from the trekking world, those who climb the higher Himalayan treks.
 Although this trek does not feature the adventurous high passes such as Thorong La, it does require trekkers to properly acclimatize, along with a relatively good degree of fitness.
 The difficulty of the Tilicho Lake trek is rated as moderate to challenging due to the altitude and rugged terrain, especially between Khangsar and Tilicho Base Camp.